SUI-Components/sui-tealium-tracker/README.md

 # @s-ui/tealium-tracker
 > Tool to track events like click or change and, if a tag is present on the element dispatch a link event to tealium.

-This tool is thinked to be used with the [@s-ui/html-tagger](https://github.com/SUI-Components/sui/tree/master/packages/sui-html-tagger) tool but you can define your own tags and it will work asswell.ls cd
+This tool is meant to be used with the [@s-ui/html-tagger](https://github.com/SUI-Components/sui/tree/master/packages/sui-html-tagger) tool but you can define your own tags and it will work asswell.ls cd
 # Use: